 A lesser known use of Balinese space clearing bells is a technique called personal belling.
 I often recommend this to participants taking my online Fast Track Clutter Clearing course because it can make the difference between getting stuck at some point in the process and being able to carry on.

-Personal belling has a centering and uplifting effect that can help you to be more decisive as you sort through your things, and can bolster your energy if it starts to flag.
+Personal belling has a centering and uplifting effect that can help you to be more decisive as you sort through your things, and can bolster your stamina if it starts to flag.

 It’s probably not worth buying a bell just for this reason, but if you happen to have one anyway that you use for space clearing your home, knowing how to use it for personal belling is a lovely added bonus.